Frequently Asked Questions

 How long does it take to receive a song?
 When does Max work on them?

 The functional basis of Song Shop, as I’ve said many times, is patience.
 Some people get their songs in a day or even a few hours and it’s awesome to see people’s reactions to that.
 Some people get theirs in a few weeks, and some in a few months.
 It all depends on how many people bought songs and where you are in “line” in relation to that.
 If you bought your song as a gift, once you pay, you’ll be provided with a link to a “Song Shop Certificate” that you can present to that special someone on that day if your song isn’t ready by the date you need it.
 The certificate will let them know they have their very own song coming and what a Song Shop Song is.
-If you want to TRY and get the finished song by a certain date, say a wedding for your first dance, the more in advance you buy the song, the better chance of that happening.
+If you want to TRY and get the finished song by a certain date, say a wedding for your first dance, the more in advance you buy the song, the better chance of that happening, but I always recommend time sensitivity being a lesser factor.

 These songs and this interaction are a HUGE, HUGE priority in my life.
 Once the shop is open, whether I’m on tour or not, I reserve special time almost every day to get a bunch of songs done.
 Very rarely, something makes it unable for me to do a song that day, or I take a couple days off, but I’m back at it again within no time.
 In three years of doing songs, we’ve never failed to get a song to a responsive Song Shop customer.
 I couldn’t look myself in the mirror if I were pumping out crappy songs for the money y’all pay me and would have instead named it “Song Factory”.
 When it comes to having to wait a bit for your song, the only thing I can say is that, having spoken personally to literally hundreds of kids who bought songs, all of them take the time to mention that the wait is nothing compared to how fulfilling an experience having your own song is.